 A key consideration in any redundancy process will be the criteria by which staff are pooled, and selected, for redundancy.
 To be fair, selection must involve the fair application of objective selection criteria to a reasonably constituted pool of employees.
 The selection criteria and process must not be directly or indirectly discriminatory in any way.
-Staff should be consulted about the selection criteria / process before these are finalised.
+Staff should be consulted about the selection criteria and process at an early stage.

-In the case of a redundancy process involving furloughed employees, these requirements remain.
-The Guidance is clear that, for furloughed staff, usual employment law and employee rights will apply, including protection from unfair dismissal and discrimination.
-So employers will have to be careful to ensure that selection pools and criteria are fair, objective and reasonable; are not directly or indirectly discriminatory; and that staff are consulted about them before they are finalised.
+In the case of a redundancy process involving previously furloughed employees, these requirements remain.
+The guidance is clear that usual employment law and employee rights will apply, including protection from unfair dismissal and discrimination.
+So employers must be careful to ensure that selection pools and criteria are fair, objective and reasonable; are not directly or indirectly discriminatory; and that staff are consulted about them before they are finalised.

 Automatically selecting employees for redundancy purely on the basis that they have been furloughed could be problematic for a number of reasons:

-- First, the question of whether being on furlough would be a fair basis for selection for redundancy will depend on how staff were selected for furlough to begin with, what the process and criteria used were, and whether these were fair in the circumstances and remain a fair basis on which to select for redundancy.
+- First, the question of whether being on furlough would be a fair basis for selection for redundancy will depend on how staff were selected for furlough to begin with, what the process and criteria used were, and whether these were fair in the circumstances.
+The furlough criteria may not remain a fair basis on which to select for redundancy.
 It is likely that an employer would have to reassess the fairness of pools and selection criteria (and consult staff about this) at the point that redundancies became necessary, to ensure that any ensuing redundancies were not substantively or procedurally unfair.

 - Second, if staff have been put on furlough because they have caring responsibilities, or are shielding for health reasons, subsequently pooling and/or selecting these employees for redundancy is likely to constitute indirect discrimination based on sex, disability or age.
-If the principle reason for furloughing staff is that they have child-care responsibilities, a health condition or are more vulnerable to COVID-19 because of their age, it will be important that the employer ensures that they are not placed at greater risk of redundancy by virtue of the fact that they have been furloughed.
+If the principal reason for furloughing staff is that they have child-care responsibilities, a health condition or are more vulnerable to COVID-19 because of their age or disability, it will be important that the employer ensures that they are not placed at greater risk of redundancy by virtue of the fact that they were furloughed.

-- Third, as mentioned in above, there remains something of a grey area around the question of whether selecting someone for redundancy when they could remain on furlough may result in the ensuing dismissal being unfair.
-Employers need to consider whether it would be reasonable in the circumstances (taking their financial position into consideration) to wait until the furlough scheme came to an end, and/or the organisation was no longer able to claim staff costs under the scheme, before effecting any redundancies.
-This assumes that the reason for the redundancy was or is coronavirus.
-If it was unrelated this is less likely to apply; but should still be considered.
+- Third, as mentioned above, there has already been case law surrounding whether selecting someone for redundancy when they could remain on furlough may result in the ensuing dismissal being unfair.
+Employers will not have to address this issue if (taking their financial position into consideration) they waited until the furlough scheme ended, and/or the organisation waited until contributions to staff costs decreased before effecting any redundancies.

-Employers should bear in mind that the duty to look for suitable alternative employment for staff who are at risk of redundancy will remain, even if those staff are on furlough.
+Employers should therefore bear in mind the duty to explore other alternatives to redundancy and look for suitable alternative employment at all stages of the process.

 - there is a genuine redundancy situation, and